 The GTI is an annual capacity-building, cohort-based learning program using CLP-style organizational assessments and mentoring in focus areas such as fundraising, communications, board development, or technology.
 The GTI will create a customized approach for grassroots environmental and social justice participants based on their specific needs.
 Acceptance criteria will include readiness for growth; a high level of staff and board commitment to the process; organizational diversity and commitment to low-income people and communities of color; and ability to contribute to a cohesive cohort.

 We’ll use the organizational assessment tool we developed through the CLP as the central part of the application process to help applicants’ key staff, volunteers, and board members assess organizational strengths, weaknesses, and prioritize focus areas – thus providing real value even to groups who are not selected for the GTI cohort.
 We’ll help each cohort grantee translate their assessments into a written action plan that identifies the steps, resources, timeline and workplan for at least one primary capacity area.
 We’ll help every grantee achieve their capacity plans – money for staff time and overhead to pursue their workplan, and access to needed outside resources, including technology, software, training, and consultants.
 And through the cohort approach, we’ll foster peer learning and the opportunity for networking beyond the formal grant structure.
-Through the GTI’s capacity-building, we will help groups in the $50,000-$200,000 range “graduate” to another level of success as nonprofit organizations, helping them achieve greater impact with the dollars they have while also positioning them for entrée to larger funders and contracts.
+Through the GTI’s capacity-building, we will help small groups “graduate” to another level of success as nonprofit organizations, helping them achieve greater impact with the dollars they have while also positioning them for entrée to larger funders and contracts.